 A small capsule could change how we take some medications

-Posts Categorized: biodegradable
+Posts Categorized: health

 India-based company has developed menstrual pads from banana plant fibres that are free from harsh chemicals and biodegrade within six months.